wp-plugins/wp-dtree-30/readme.txt

 = How does the 3.x fork improve the performance of WP-dTree? = Instead of generating all the trees *on every visit*, 3.x employs caching - building the trees *only when you add or alter content on your blog*.
 The result is a tremendous load reduction from previous versions; the demo site (~360 posts, Kubrik theme) went from 411 to 18 queries (!) to display the main page.

 The added benefit of the cache is a *significant* reduction in how much processing is needed for each visit.
-As of 3.2, all WP-dTree does is to print a string.
+Unless you activate `Open to requested node`, all WP-dTree does is to print a static string.

 = Can I change the images used by WP-dTree? =